Battle of Wörgl: Background

 Brought under Bavarian rule after Austria's military defeat in the War of the Third Coalition, the County of Tyrol's inhabitants seethed against their new overlords.
 The Bavarian king did impose new rulings on the province, with which he crushed ages old Tyrolean social, military and religious feudal liberties.
-The Bavarian king also did impose conscription and did order a compulsary vaccination programme against smallpox.
+The Bavarian king also did impose conscription and did order a compulsory vaccination programme against smallpox.
 These tensions were fully exploited by Austria's agents, who circulated the territory in advance of the War of the Fifth Coalition.
 When Austria's armies invaded Bavaria and the Kingdom of Italy in April 1809, the Tyrol erupted in revolt against its occupiers.
 The Tyrolese militia, supported by irregulars quickly captured or routed most of the Bavarian and French garrisons.
 Not only did the revolt cut off French-Allied communications between Italy and Bavaria, but it connected the Austrian armies operating in the two theaters.